Beginning Traver’s Resources

 Google Maps (App and Website)

-Google Maps App is a useful tool for planning trips because it can help plan surface travel and seeing what is around your destination.
-Many people use Google Maps for driving and do not know that it also helps with public transport, Amtrak, and bus information as well.
+Google Maps is a useful tool for planning trips.
+Many people use Google Maps for driving and do not know that it also helps with walking directions, public transport, Amtrak, and bus information as well.
+Plus, it shows you what is around your destinations.

 For example, I can enter the address to a train station and then type hotel.
 The app will tell me what hotels are around and the distance between the two points.
 Additionally, the app will inform me if public transportation is available, approximate rideshare cost, or how far to walk.